TSAIGOUTAM/TSAIGOUTAM.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Sai Goutam.
+I am an incoming MBA candidate at IIM Ahmedabad.
+Currently working as a Senior Research Scientist in Cryogenics Division at Indian Space Research Organisation.

 - I rock a great mustache
 - I'm extremely loyal to my family